gentsk77/EECS325/Assignments/HW3/HW3_yxs626.md

 ###1.
 Three types of switching fabric are discussed in Section 4.2.
 List and briefly describe each type.
 Which, if any, can send multiple packets across the fabric in parallel?

+- **switching via memory**
+  - traditional computers with switching under direct control of CPU
+  - packets are copied to system's memory
+  - switching rate is limited by memory bandwidth (2 bus crossings per datagram)
+- **switching via a bus**
+  - switch datagram from input port memory to output port memory via a shared bus
+  - switching speed is limited by bus bandwidth
+- **switching via interconnection network**
+  - fragment datagram into cells of fixed length and switch these cells through the fabric
+  - overcome bus bandwidth limitations

 ###2.
 What is HOL blocking?
 Does it occur in input ports or output ports?

+HOL (Head of the Line) blocking: queued datagram at front of queue prevents others in queue from moving forward.
+HOL occurs in input ports.

 ###3.
 What fields in the IP header can be used to ensure that a packet is forwarded through no more than N routers?